lamb-russell/product-classifier/README.md

 ### Classify Multiple Products

-To classify multiple products in one go, use the `classify_products` function:
+To classify a list of products, use the `classify_products` function:

 ```python
 from classify import classify_products